flextype/docs.flextype.org/site/entries/en/basics/configuration/entry.md

 <div class="file-header"><i class="far fa-file-alt"></i> /site/config/settings.yaml</div>
 ```
-# The title of the website
-title: Flextype

-# The description of the website
-description: Build fast, flexible, easier to manage websites with Flextype.

-# The keywords of the website
-keywords: flextype, php, cms, flat-file cms, flat cms, flatfile cms, html

-# The robots of the website
-robots: index, follow

-# The name and email address of the website author
-author:
-  email: ''
-  name: ''

 # Set the timezone to be used on the website.
 # For a list of valid timezone settings, see:
 # http://php.net/manual/en/timezones.php